restfulapi/restful-api/README.md

     }

+Metadata can also be defined for any resource to specify information about the resource that is unrelated to the core functioning of the RESTful API.
+Metadata is defined as a Map.
+The following is an example:

+    restfulApiConfig = {
+        resource 'things' config {
+            resourceMetadata = [title: "My Things", authoritative: true] }
+    }

 ##Logging
 Errors encountered while servicing a request are logged at error level to the log target 'RestfulApiController_messageLog'.
 This is so errors occuring from the requests (which will typically be errors caused by invalid input, etc) can be separated from errors in the controller.